martinmcclure/mist/packages/Mist-Classes.package/MistModuleSpec.class/README.md

 	- Specs for modules imported into this module.

 name
 	- The name by which code defined in the module's definitions refers to the module.
+Other modules are likely to use the same name to refer to this module, but are free to use a different name if they need to (for example, because there are two modules written by different parties that have the same internal name).